apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-loader.md

 > If `loader` and `server` are in the same Docker network, you can specify `-h {server_container_name}`; otherwise, you need to specify the IP of the `server` host (in our example, `server_container_name` is `server`).

-Then we can obverse the result:
+Then we can see the result:

 ```bash
 HugeGraphLoader worked in NORMAL MODE